WeBankFinTech/Visualis/README.md

   * Local advanced filter for visual components
   * Paging mode and slider for huge volumes of data
 * Integration Support
-  * Upload visual components in CSV format
+  * Download visual components in CSV format
   * Share visual components in a common/authorized way
   * Share dashboard in a common/authorized way